lindro-soft/react-hook-form-with-material-ui/README.md

 I did this test project to learn how to do basic validation of Material-UI components with react-hook-form.

 I did this so far:
-*e-mail validation
+* e-mail validation
-*dropdown validation
+* dropdown validation
-*number validation
+* number validation
-*required text validation
+* required text validation
-*tabs that show validation errors and automatically switch tab to first tab with error, when submit button is clicked.
+* tabs that shows validation errors and automatically switch tab to first tab with error, when submit button is clicked.

 There might be better ways of doing this, but it works :)